Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 effects.
 Moreover, it is not necessary to close all such nodes: closing `node` at the end of the try-with-resource will actually close all of them, since they are the same node.

-## @Type Services
+## Hotmoka Services

 __[See project `runs` inside the `@tutorial_name` repository]__

-This section shows how we can publish a @Type node online, by using Java code, so that it becomes a network service that can be used, concurrently, by many remote clients.
+This section shows how we can publish a Hotmoka node online, by using Java code, so that it becomes a network service that can be used, concurrently, by many remote clients.
-Namely, we will show how to publish a blockchain node based on Tendermint, but the code is similar if you want to publish a memory @Type node or any other @Type node.
+Namely, we will show how to publish a blockchain node based on Tendermint, but the code is similar if you want to publish a memory Hotmoka node or any other Hotmoka node.

-Remember that we have already published our nodes online, by using the `@tool init-tendermint` and `@tool init-disk` commands.
+Remember that we have already published our nodes online, by using the `moka init-tendermint` and `moka init-disk` commands.
 Here, however, we want to do the same operation in code.

 Create a class `Publisher.java` inside package `runs` of the `runs` project,